 Have you ever filed income tax returns and paid taxes?
 Have you ever recovered the taxes from anybody else?
 You would have paid it from your pocket!
 This is a typical situation of direct tax.
 It is a tax in which the tax liability and tax payment falls on the same person.
 Though income tax is the most popular form of direct tax, there were other direct tax systems in India.
 Let us dive into the types of direct taxes.

-Tax paid on income earned by a person is simply called Income Tax.
-In India, income tax is one of the items mentioned on the Union List.
+Tax paid on income earned by a person is called Income Tax.
+In India, income tax is one of the items mentioned in the Union List.
 The person whose income is considered for tax calculation purposes is called an assessee.
 There are various kinds of assessees in the Income Tax Act, as follows:

 In Income Tax, income is classified into five major heads and taxed at respective rates.